GummyBear/neurodreams/README.md

-//neurodreams - project...
+//#neurodreams - project for creating images using a neural network.
+Chose some files for processing, wait a while and get the archive with art.

+//need GPU support (now used only CPU).

-//thnx Andrej Karpathy (https://github.com/karpathy/convnetjs) for inspiration.
+//thnx Andrej Karpathy for inspiration (https://github.com/karpathy/convnetjs).